WordPress Site Security

 Proactive Security Through Monitoring

 Both uptime monitoring and file integrity monitoring are proactive strategies to keep your site secure and available.
-For example, WP Engine offers our Site Monitoring add-on, which can alert you should your site experience an outage.
+For example, WP Engine offers our Site Monitoring product extension, which can alert you should your site experience an outage.

 File integrity monitoring keeps you aware of any file changes made to site code.
 Plugins like Sucuri Security, Wordfence and Stream can monitor file changes on your site.